TheEpicBlock/PolyMc/docs/limitations.md

 The system here can totally be made smarter, but I don't have the time.

 ## Entities
-PolyMc can't support custom entities at this time.
-Instead, you'll just see a nice barrier item.
-PolyMc does have a neat api for adding support to custom entities though.
+PolyMc attempts to guess what entity looks kind of similar to the modded one.
+Often, this will be completely wrong.
+Unfortunately, there's not much else PolyMc can do here due to the way that entities are defined.
+You can look at the api if you need to specify entities further.

 ## Breaking speeds
 PolyMc automatically switches to calculating the breaking speed of custom blocks and items on the server when needed.